-8.1.7 The General Commercial development built form form will typically be a planned grouping of retail and other commercial uses under common or individual ownership.
-The preferred built form of development within the General Commercial Area is for active permitted uses such as retail and office uses to be located at grade with residential uses locating on upper floors of buildings and/or behind the front portion of buildings, where appropriate. which may take the form of a shopping centre.
+8.1.7 The General Commercial development built form will typically be a planned grouping of retail and other commercial uses under common or individual ownership.
+The preferred built form of development within the General Commercial Area is for active permitted uses such as retail and office uses to be located at grade with residential uses locating on upper floors of buildings and/or behind the front portion of buildings, where appropriate.